 To test a filter in Google Analytics using a quick segment:

-- For example, if you are creating a Hostname filter for Spam, you shouldn't see any valid hostname on the report.
+- For example, if you are creating a Hostname filter for Spam, you shouldn't see any valid hostname in the report.

-- Once you are happy with the results go and create your filter.
+- Once you are happy with the results, you can create the filter.

 Note: Facebook sometimes adds a letter "l" shows like l.facebook.com this is some kind of protection for the privacy of the users.

-The first version of the exclude filter (Facebook Desktop) will look like this:
+The first approach of the filter to exclude Facebook referrals from Desktop will look like this:

-Following the quick segment verification with the Facebook example (we want to exclude Facebook referrals from desktops/laptops so the ones without an m)
+Following the quick segment verification instructions with the same Facebook example (exclude Facebook referrals from a desktop)

 1. We go to the report Referral (Source) report

-When we check the report we see also the referrals for Mobile so the expression is not ok.
+When we check the report we see the referrals for Mobile so the expression is not ok. 🙁

-After fixing the expression the verification shows only the desktop version so the filter will work as expected
+After fixing the expression the verification shows only the desktop version so that means that the filter will work as we expect.

-If you are getting the message "This filter would not have changed your data", there is a big chance that the sample data used by the tool is not enough.
-In that case, use the second method, quick segment, to verify your filter.
+If your filter is simple and you know what you are doing, a quick test with the built-in feature Filter verification.
+If you are getting the message "This filter would not have changed your data", don't worry! there is a big chance that the sample data used by the tool is not enough.